-Student property, including vehicles parked on district property, may be searched on reasonable suspicion of a violation of law, district policy or other rules applicable to students.
+School lockers, desks and other district property are provided for the convenience of students and, as such, are subject to periodic inspection without notice.
+Student property may be searched based on reasonable suspicion of a violation of district rules, policy or law.
 Reasonable suspicion must be based on facts known to the administration, credible information or reasonable inference drawn from such facts or information.
-Searches of student property shall be limited in scope based on the original justification for the search.
-The privacy and dignity of stuedents sall be respected.
-Searches shall be carried out in the presence of adult witnesses when possible.
+Searches of student property shall be limited in scope based on the original justification of the search.
+The privacy and dignity of students shall be respected.
+Searches shall be carried out in the presence of adult witnesses and not in front of other students, unless exigent circumstances exist.